KirillUva/pxt-microbit/docs/device/usb/windows-edge.md

 flash memory on the micro:bit, which means even after you unplug the micro:bit, your program will still run if the micro:bit is powered by battery.

+## How to download your program using webUSB

+1. Plug your microbit into your device

+2. Press the three dots beside the `download` button

+3. Press on connect device and follow instructions

 ### ~hint

 #### Transfer problems?